What is Bourbon?

 American – It must be made in the United States.

-Barrels – It must be aged in new, charred American oak containers.
+Barrels – It must be aged in new, charred American white oak containers.
 Everyone uses barrels.

 Corn – It must be made with a minimum of 51 percent corn.

 Distilled – It must be distilled at no more than 160 proof, or 80 percent alcohol.